naman-pagaria/Stream_Insight/README.md

-# 🎥 Stream Insight — Real-Time Sentiment Analysis for Twitch Chat
+#Stream Insight — Real-Time Sentiment Analysis for Twitch Chat

 Stream Insight is a real-time web app that connects to Twitch chat, analyzes the sentiment of incoming messages using BERT, and visualizes audience mood as the stream progresses.